micheledinelli/micheledinelli/README.md

 I'm 22 years old and I'm Italian ✌️
 I'm graduating in computer science for management in Bologna (Italy)
-In the next years I want to deepen my Artificial Intelligence knowledge following a Master degree!
+In the next years I want to deepen my Artificial Intelligence knowledge commiting to a Master degree!

 ## Working on